projectara/greybus-spec/source/module_interface_lifecycles.rst

 8. This procedure is now complete, and has either succeeded or failed.
-If it succeeded, the Interface is now SUSPENDED.
+If it succeeded, the Interface is now OFF.

 .. _lifecycles_reboot: